junqiangchen/KiTS19-Challege/README.md

 * analyze the ct image,and get the slice thickness and window width and position:run the dataAnaly.py
 * keep Kidney region range image:run the data2dprepare.py
 * generate patch(128,128,32) kidney image and mask:run the data3dprepare.py
-* save patch image and mask into csv file:run the utils.py,like file trainSegmentation.csv
+* save patch image and mask into csv file: run the utils.py,like file trainSegmentation.csv
 * split trainSegmentation.csv into training set and test set:run subset.py
+* generate tumor image and mask:run the tumordata2dprepare.py
+* save tumor image and mask path into csv file: run the utils.py,like file traintumorSegmentation.csv
+* split traintumorSegmentation.csv into training set and test set

 **2、Kidney Segmentation**
 * the VNet model